 obstruction of leakage detection lines at an operating pressurized water reactor due to the accumulation of boric acid, mineral salts, and other contaminants.
 For facilities lacking SFP leak detection capability, the inspector should also review data from the licensee's environmental monitoring program to determine if there are indications of SFP leakage into the environment.

 03.05 Strategies to Maintain or Restore Spent Fuel Cooling.
 Review licensee procedures used to implement the guidance and strategies intended to maintain or restore spent fuel pooling capabilities under the circumstances associated with loss of large areas of the plant due to explosions or fire (§50.54(hh)(2)).
 Although these strategies are within the scope of triennial fire protection inspections as part of the baseline, specific SFP-related strategies can be verified as part of this procedure.
-For additional guidance, see IP71111.05, “” Related strategies to implement the requirements of Order EA-12-049 for spent fuel cooling should also be evaluated.
+For additional guidance, see IP 71111.21N.05, “Fire Protection Team Inspection (FTPI).”
+Related strategies to implement the requirements of Order EA-12-049 for spent fuel cooling should also be evaluated.

 03.06 Control of Heavy Loads near the SFP.
 The inspection effort should assess licensee control of heavy loads in the vicinity of the SFP.
 The inspector should review the licensee's plans and analysis for lifting and rigging of heavy loads to verify that the safe load path analysis for any component removal and reinstallation is technically sound and consistent with the facility’s licensing basis.
 The inspection should focus on the impact of heavy load lifting operations on the SFP and support systems, and common support systems for any other operating reactor unit(s) at the site.

-Additional information on lifting heavy loads is available in Generic Letter 81-07, "Control of Heavy Loads," and NUREG-0612, "Control of Heavy Loads at Nuclear Power Plants."
+Additional information on lifting heavy loads is available in Generic Letter (GL) 81-07, "Control of Heavy Loads," and NUREG-0612, "Control of Heavy Loads at Nuclear Power Plants."

 03.07 Fuel Handling within the SFP.
 No additional Guidance.